Growers of Hillbilly Fruit. Pawpaws and Persimmons.

 Maria's Joy Pawpaw Description

 Maria's Joy pawpaw is of excellent quality.
-Winner of many Pawpaw contests over the years for taste and size.
-More cold hardy than the average Asimina Triloba, mid ripening and proven in UK climates!
+Winner of many pawpaw contests over the years for taste and size.
+More cold hardy than the average Asimina Triloba, Late ripening and proven in UK climates!
 Considered not only one of the best cultivars in general but also has good potential for developing other superior cultivars.
 Fruit texture and flavour is excellent, buttery and very sweet.
 Also known as 166-13.
 A cross of Davis x Prolific made by Jerry Lehman of Terre Haute, Indiana.

 Pollination: Other freestone pawpaw or any other grafted or seedling pawpaw tree will pollinate.
 For good pollination, plant trees 8-15 ft away from each other only.
 Pawpaws are not male and female, but rather have “male and female” flower parts on each flower.
 Every tree is capable of bearing fruit if pollinated well with pollen from another genetically different pawpaw tree.
 Hand pollination results in heaviest fruit set.

 Pawpaws are generally remarkably disease and insect resistant.
 See our pawpaw growing article for full information.